LIS 10010 INFORMATION FLUENCY FOR COLLEGE SUCCESS 3 Credit Hours

 LIS 80636 KNOWLEDGE ORGANIZATION STRUCTURES, SYSTEMS AND SERVICES 3 Credit Hours

-(Slashed with LIS 60636) Introduction to various types of knowledge organization systems, services, and structures (KOS) used in the networked environment.
-Understanding of the functional philosophical, logical, and linguistic fundamentals of KOS.
-Explanation of design options, features of KOS, and procedures to be used in the thesaurus, taxonomy and ontology construction.
+(Slashed with LIS 60636) Introduction to various types of knowledge organization structures, services and systems (KOS) used in the networked environment.
+Understanding of the functional philosophical, logical and linguistic fundamentals of KOS.
+Explanation of design options, features of KOS, and procedures to be used in the taxonomy, thesaurus and ontology construction.
+Analysis and evaluation of KOS.
+Issues related to online display, visualization, interoperability and internationalization.

 Prerequisite: Doctoral standing.